 Availability and pricing

-Aurora HDR 2019 is available for both Windows and macOS as of now.
+Aurora HDR is available for both Windows and macOS as of now.
 It doesn’t matter whether you have a MacBook Pro or Surface Tablet, it delivers the best experience.
-The devices should have minimum 8GB of RAM to smoothly run Aurora HDR 2019, though.
+The devices should have minimum 8GB of RAM to smoothly run Aurora HDR, though.
 Coming to the price, you can grab the bundle license by paying just $99.

-Skylum is offering some promotional discounts if you have been using Aurora HDR 2018.
+Skylum is offering some promotional discounts if you have been using Aurora HDR old version.
 You can log in find out more.
-Anyway, there is no doubt that Aurora HDR 2019 is worthier than the $99 you have to pay.
+Anyway, there is no doubt that the latest version of Aurora HDR is worthier than the $99 you have to pay.
 And, it has managed the top-pick position of the best HDR processing software for the second time too.

 Looking at the User Interface, there isn’t much newer.
 You have the traditional interface with the photograph on the center, controls on both sides.
 Although not as rich as Aurora, Photomatix Pro 6 offers a collection of pre-sets as well.